PRAXIS by TACITUS

 How PRAXIS works

-PRAXIS is the visible workbench where users ask questions, attach sources, build ContextCapsules, run policy tools, draft memos, and preserve provenance.
-The surface stays simple: one place to turn a situation, document, or policy question into reviewable work.
+PRAXIS is the visible workspace where users ask policy questions, attach sources, save context, draft briefs, and keep the evidence trail visible.
+The surface stays simple: one place to turn a situation, document, or hard question into reviewable work.

 ProfilePolicy userRole-aware answers